Who is Martin Luther King Jr. to us, 50 years later?

 King challenged Kennedy, instructed him, urged him to think about the legacy of slavery and the meaning of inequality in America.
 Finally, after 2½ years of bus burnings, beatings, children's protests, riots and arrests, Kennedy had an epiphany and announced plans for civil rights legislation.

-On June 11, 1963, the President told the nation: "We are confronted primarily with a moral issue.
+: "We are confronted primarily with a moral issue.
 It is as old as the Scriptures and is as clear as the American Constitution."
 He spoke of black hardship in empathetic terms.
 "If an American, because his skin is dark ... cannot enjoy the full and free life which all of us want, then who among us would be content to have the color if his skin changed and stand in this place?"

 King never claimed credit, but it was he who showed Kennedy the path to his own conscience.
 What King taught Kennedy remains relevant today.
 In times of crisis, we need leaders who listen and learn and evolve in office, leaders who have courage, compassion and tolerance for all Americans.
 But as King observed in Look magazine in 1964: "It's a difficult thing to teach a president."

-Steven Levingston, the nonfiction editor of The Washington Post, is author of "Kennedy and King: The President, Pastor, and the Battle Over Civil Rights" (Hachette Books).
+Steven Levingston, the nonfiction editor of The Washington Post, is author of "Kennedy and King: The President, Pastor, and the Battle Over Civil Rights

 Gilbert King: Both faith and strategy define King's legacy

-In May 1959, Martin Luther King Jr. came to Tallahassee, Florida, to call attention to a little-known case that he hoped would shine a bright light on the inequalities of the criminal justice system.
+, to call attention to a little-known case that he hoped would shine a bright light on the inequalities of the criminal justice system.

 Two weeks earlier, Betty Jean Owens, a 19-year-old coed at the historically black Florida A&M University, was abducted and raped at gunpoint by four white men.
 When deputies arrested the men, they laughed and joked their way to the police station, seemingly confident that the rape of a black woman wouldn't land them in much trouble.

 In Florida, rape was punishable by death unless a jury recommended mercy, but white men rarely faced charges for sexual assaults on black women.
-(Since 1924 the state had executed 37 black men convicted of raping white women.)
+(Since 1924 the state had executed

-The students at Florida A&M had confidence of their own, encouraged by their victory in the Tallahassee bus boycott.
+The students at Florida A&M had confidence of their own, encouraged by their victory in the Tallahassee bus boycott

+.
 They urged the nation to pay attention to the case, and their protests caught the attention of King, who praised the students for their demonstrations, which, he said, "awakened the nation."

-"If the court fails now Florida will be condemned in the eyes of the nation," King said, citing the case as an opportunity for the South to prove that it didn't adhere to a double standard of justice.
+"If the court fails now Florida will be condemned in the eyes of the nation," King said

+, citing the case as an opportunity for the South to prove that it didn't adhere to a double standard of justice.
 "I don't believe in capital punishment," King added, calling simply for "punishment suited to the crime."

 King said he had two reasons for not calling for capital punishment.
 The first, he said, was because "it might be possible to reach the hearts and souls of some of the white people" who might view the executions as "payback for all of the injustices that have been heaped upon us."